You could get a payment if you have a severe disability which was caused by vaccination against any of the following diseases:

 This could be a mental or physical disablement and will be based on medical evidence from the doctors or hospitals involved in your treatment.

-When and where the vaccination must have taken place
+When the vaccination must have taken place

 You must normally have been vaccinated before your 18th birthday unless the vaccination was during an outbreak of disease in the UK or the Isle of Man, or it was against: